Crab Imperial

 ingredients for making crab imperial

-An imperial sauce is a mayonnaise based, simple sauce that’s not cooked before using.
-Simply mix together mayonnaise, Old Bay seasoning, Worcestershire sauce, lemon juice, parsley, mustard and a dash of hot sauce.
+An imperial sauce is a mayonnaise based, simple sauce with Old Bay seasoning, Worcestershire sauce, lemon juice, parsley, mustard and a dash of hot sauce.

 While some recipes for imperial sauce call for sugar, we don’t think it’s needed.
-Other recipes call for a splash of sherry, and we say go ahead and add a splash if you like.
-There’s never anything wrong with a splash of sherry in the mix.
+Other recipes call for a splash of sherry, and we think that’s a fabulous addition.

 The name “imperial” in this sauce comes from ancient times when rich and luxurious ingredients were used to make a dish.
 These types of foods were often given to the wealthy or people in power like kings and queens or emperors.

-Just a fork will do!
-Especially if you’re serving this seafood dish as a main course, just dive in with a squeeze of lemon and a fork.
+Just a fork will do, especially if you’re serving this seafood dish as a first course or a main course, just dive in with a squeeze of lemon and a fork.

 What Side Dishes Go With Crab?

-As we just mentioned, a side salad is really all you need to round out this delicious seafood dinner.
+As we mentioned before, a side salad is really all you need to round out this delicious seafood dinner.
 But of course, we have many other options for you!

 We’d opt for lighter dishes as opposed to a heavier side like mashed potatoes since this crab is so rich.